therealfaylix/minime/README.md

 Minime is a modern, intuitive, and lightweight note-taking app built with Electron.
 It allows users to create and organize notes with ease.
 Minime gives you the ability to quickly capture ideas and manage your notes within a user-friendly environment.

+### MINIME IS STILL IN DEVELOPMENT AND ISN'T AVAILABLE FOR INSTALLATION YET!!

 ## Features

 - **Create & Edit Notes**: Easily create and edit text-based notes.